 This route is blazed with aqua paint which, unlike the disc blazes in the rest of Catskill Park, is not reflective at night.

 There are no grand views on this route.
-Everything is small scale and modest — even the steep sections which are very steep but thankfully short.
+Everything feels modest — even the steep sections, which are very steep but also short.

 A scenic view is marked just south of Barlow Notch, but I didn’t notice anything as I hiked.
 It may be a little off trail, or that view may open up when the leaves are off the trees.
 (Lake Heloise is to the southwest.)